 Providing young flyers with a safe and comfortable journey is very important to us, especially when they’re traveling alone.
 Whether they're going to summer camp or visiting a family member, you can rest easy knowing they’ll be in great hands with our unaccompanied minor service.
-This service is required for children ages 5-14 who are traveling alone.
+This service is required for children ages 5-14 who are traveling alone, but children who are 15-17 years old and traveling alone can also opt in to our unaccompanied minor service.
 While they’re on board with us, they’ll get perks like:

 - A free snack item on flights that offer food for purchase

-- Pre-boarding so there’s extra time to get settled before takeoff
+- Boarding before normal boarding begins so there’s extra time to get settled before takeoff

 - Unaccompanied minors can only travel on nonstop United or United Express® flights.
 They can’t use our unaccompanied minor service on codeshare flights and other flights operated by our partner airlines.